audulus/docs/nodes.md

 The `y[n-1]` term is the output delayed by one sample, fed back into the input.

 Many types of digital filters (those that incorporate feedback) require using a UnitDelay.

-The presence of a UnitDelay node in the patch causes Audulus to switch into single-sample processing mode.
-This requires considerably more CPU.

 ---